 Are plastics dangerous?
 If you look around, you will easily find plastics in your kitchenware, disposable bottles, toys, television casing, and more.
 Plastics can make your life easier, but could they be making you ill?
 Right now the answer is unclear, but some precautions can be taken.

 Certain plastics are made with a chemical called bisphenol A (BPA).
-The chemical helps plastic, particularly polycarbonate plastics, be lightweight but tough and able to withstand high heat and electrical resistance.
+The chemical helps plastic, particularly polycarbonate plastics, be lightweight but tough and able to withstand high heat and have electrical resistance.
 These types of plastics may be used in baby bottles, hard water bottles, compact discs, dental sealants, and food containers.
 BPA is also used in epoxy resin, which is used as a protective liner in canned foods.
 Because of its widespread use, many have begun to question if BPA exposure is safe.

 Some animal studies have shown that BPA may have a hormone-like effect in the body.
 BPA exposure in pregnant animals was found to have some negative effects on fetuses.
 Babies born to these animals also developed problems after exposure to BPA.
 In particular, changes occurred in:

-It is not clear if BPA exposure would cause the same changes in humans or if humans consume as much BPA as the lab animals were exposed to.
+It is not clear if BPA exposure would cause the same changes in humans or if humans could consume as much BPA as the lab animals were exposed to.

 We come into contact with plastics all around us, but for the most part, we take in BPA through our diets.
 It seeps into our food or drinks from certain plastic containers and the epoxy resins that line cans.
 The amount of seepage may vary, depending on the age and condition of the container.
 Heat is also believed to increase the amount of seepage.
 Young children may also be exposed when they place BPA materials in their mouths, like certain plastic toys.
 BPA may also be passed along to the baby during pregnancy or through breastmilk.